oktadev/okta-blog/_source/_posts/OIE Hackathon_ Interview with a Winner.md

 - ""
 - ""
 image: blog/todo.png
 type: awareness
-github:
 ---

 ## Okta Early Access Hackathon revisited

-In August, Okta's developer relations team invited intrepid developers to participate in the virtual Okta Identity Engine Early Access Hackathon, and challenged them to build a working app with our limited availability new customer identity and access management (CIAM[a][b]) platform.
-A month or so after, judges convened, winners were announced, and thousands of dollars in prizes were distributed.
+In August, Okta's developer relations team invited intrepid developers to participate in [the virtual Okta Identity Engine Early Access Hackathon](https://developer.okta.com/blog/2021/08/11/okta-identity-engine-early-access-hackathon), and challenged them to build a working app with our limited availability new customer identity and access management (CIAM) platform.
+A month or so after, judges convened, [winners were announced](https://developer.okta.com/blog/2021/09/28/okta-hackathon-2021-winners), and thousands of dollars in prizes were distributed.
 Kudos to hundreds of participants, and props to all involved.

-In October, we sat down with UK-based developer Matthew McKenzie, the creator of GooseClip, our first prize winner.
+In October, we sat down with UK-based developer [Matthew McKenzie, the creator of GooseClip](https://devpost.com/software/gooseclip), our first prize winner.

 <div style="text-align: center; margin-bottom: 1.25rem">